PingOne Advanced Identity Cloud

 Return callback information

 The /json/authenticate endpoint supports callback mechanisms to perform complex authentication journeys.
-When Identity Cloud needs to return or request information, it returns a JSON object with the authentication step, the authentication identifier, and the related callbacks.
+When PingOne Advanced Identity Cloud needs to return or request information, it returns a JSON object with the authentication step, the authentication identifier, and the related callbacks.

 The following callback types are available: